oduis/UEVRDeluxe-docs/SubmitProfile.md

 This is the full description in [Markdown format](https://www.markdownguide.org/basic-syntax/).
 You can either edit the file with any text editor, use Visual Studio Code (built in preview support), or one of the many online editors like [Dillinger](https://dillinger.io/).

 ### 3. Publish the full profile as Zip
 After having added the description, hit the "Publish" button again.
-UEVRDeluxe will check some basics, delete temporary files like crash dumps and logs, and pack up a ZIP for you.
+UEVR Easy Injector will check some basics, delete temporary files like crash dumps and logs, and pack up a ZIP for you.
 The packed profile will have some settings resetted that might be user dependent (e.g. log level, enable depth buffer), but if will leave your local profile alone.
 So it is NOT the same as zipping the folder yourself ;-).

 ### 4. Submit on Discord
 Now post this to the [Discord UE-general channel](https://discord.com/channels/747967102895390741/947806014344925274).
-Add the two UEVRDeluxe admins @Ashok and @ODuis to make sure it's read.
+Add the two UEVR Easy Injector admins @Pande4360 and @ODuis to make sure it's read.
 We'll check it briefly and upload it to the clouds database.

 ### :-) Thanks for helping the community!